tmetcalfe89-zz/interactions/README.md

 ]
 ```

-Here's the above example, but with (lots of) particles.
+Here's the above example, but with (lots of) cracking stone particles.
-Note: Using bonemeal on a crop or tree emits 15 happyVillager particles.
+Note: For reference, applying bonemeal creates 15 happyVillager particles.
 ```
 [
   {